jkeohan/bonus_lectures/AWS/api-gateway-lambda-full-crud/api-gateway-path-params..md

 #### Testing The Route

-Of course we need to test that the route works.
+Of course we should to test that the route works.
 The testing page now includes a reference to the path we just created.
 Let's add some value and run the test to see what it returns.

-As we can see the test returns our original message which is expected as we hard coded the message in the body.
+As we can see the test returns our original message, which is expected as we hard coded the message in the response body.

 <!-- <img src="https://i.imgur.com/lvQD1r9.png" /> -->